Charles E W Bean, Diaries, AWM38 3DRL 606/47/1 - June 1916 - Part 5

 at a big British offensive.
 I

-wonder whether the censor has
+wonder whether the Censor has

-allowed this or whatever it is
+allowed this or whether it is

 published without him.

-We saw Gen. Charteris an
+We saw Gen. Charteris, an

-intelligence, at G.H.Q. with
+Intelligence, at G.H.Q. with

-Hulton Wilson.
+Hutton Wilson.
 Charteris

 has (as Gibbs says) not a very